Housing is Health

 The American Hospital Association makes a clear link between social needs and health status.
-Up to 40% of health outcomes may be attributed to nonmedical factors.
+Up to 40 percent of health outcomes may be attributed to non-medical factors.
 The guide includes five case studies of hospitals and health system innovation on housing issues in their communities.

 A look at the public perceptions of homelessness and the opportunities to better explain the root causes and its broader societal significance.
 Includes a comparison of expert and public understanding of housing and healthy housing.